RetVal/lux/README.md

 * More common CG techniques preimplemented, ready to use for developpers.
 * Framework for mods. (dynamic library loading/initialising)
 * Network game solution.

-#Install
-`go get github.com/luxengine/lux`

-#Development
-Currently on hold waiting to for algorithms in the physics engine.
-HOWEVER, if you want to use this lib but you're missing something.
-TELL ME!!, ill bring it up my priority list.